zamlahani/fotobook/README.md

 - set Homepage and select **Home**
 - click Publish

-If you have any problems or you need me to craft a **Wordpress Theme**, contact me at zamlahani@gmail.com or kus@zamlahani.com
+If you have any problems or you need me to craft a **Wordpress Theme**, contact me at zamlahani@gmail.com